 The ceiling that this offense has is still in question.
 Having a rookie on each of the top two lines is not something that Bruins fans are used to seeing, but both Bjork and DeBrusk are being put in perfect opportunities to succeed.
 Everyone knows what Patrice Bergeron, Brad Marchand, David Krejci and David Pastrnak are capable of.
 These offensively-minded rookies will have plenty of scoring opportunities as they try to find their games at the NHL level.

 The third line features a trio of forwards who could all use bounce-back years.
 Last season, Matt Beleskey produced just eight points in an injury-riddled campaign that saw him play in 49 games.
-When fully healthy, Beleskey provides an effective physical presence up front and can chip in on offense.
+When fully healthy, Beleskey provides an effective physical presence up front, and he can chip in on offense.
 He had a career-high 37 points during his first year in Boston.

 Ryan Spooner has shown flashes of brilliance during his 214-game NHL career, but he disappeared for long stretches throughout the 2016-2017 season.
 He finished with 39 points, 10 fewer than the previous season.
 The agile center is too skilled of a skater and playmaker to be trending in the wrong direction.
-Spooner looked like a motivated man this preseason and has been critical of himself, saying that he bulked up over the summer in order to improve his all around game.
+Spooner looked like a motivated man this preseason and has been critical of himself, saying that he bulked up over the summer in order to improve his all-around game.

 After spending the first 10 years of his career in St. Louis, David Backes signed a five-year, $30 million contract with the Bruins last offseason.
 In his first year in Black and Gold, he did not live up to his $6 million valuation.
 The Blaine, Minnesota native’s 38 points made for his lowest output since the 2007-2008 season (excluding the 2012-13 season of only 48 games during which he produced 28 points).
 While skating alongside two other motivated players, expect Backes to get on the scoreboard at a higher rate this year, as well.